-- Parental leave can be taken at any time between the birth of a child and the child turning 8 years of age.
-Parents with disabled children can take Parental leave until their child reaches the age of 18 years. - Parental leave can be taken for between 1 week (minimum) and 5 weeks (maximum) per calendar year for 1 or 2 children, and 7 weeks for 3 or more children. - When one parent has taken Parental leave of at least 2 weeks, they can transfer 2 weeks from the rest of their leave to the other parent.
+- Parental leave can be taken any time between the end of Maternity or Paternity leave up until a child turns 15 years old.
+Parents with disabled children can take Parental leave until their child reaches 21 years. - Parental leave can be taken for between 1 day (minimum) and 5 weeks (maximum) per calendar year for one or two children, and 7 weeks (maximum) for three or more children. - When one parent has taken Parental leave of at least 2 weeks in ayear, they can transfer 2 weeks per year from the rest of their leave to the other parent.